karandave211/karandave211.github.io/_posts/2026-04-24-5-seo-lessons-intern-at-shaligram-infotech.md

 ---
-title: "5 Key SEO Lessons from My Internship at Shaligram Infotech"
+title: "5 Actionable SEO Lessons I Learned as an Intern (with Real Data)"
 date: 2026-04-24
+schema: Article
 categories:
   - SEO
   - Internship
 tags:
   - SEO Strategy
   - Professional Development
-  - Shaligram Infotech
-excerpt: "Reflecting on my hands-on experience: five practical SEO insights gained while working with real clients at Shaligram Infotech, Ahmedabad."
+excerpt: "Real‑world SEO lessons from my internship – from technical audits to local SEO wins.
+Click to see the data and results."
 ---
 During my internship at Shaligram Infotech in Ahmedabad, I moved beyond theoretical SEO concepts and into practical execution.
 Working on client accounts, conducting technical audits, and measuring tangible results taught me lessons that no classroom could fully convey.
 Below are the five most impactful takeaways from my experience.

 ---